okruz/BSplinebasis/README.md

 ### Advantages of using BSplines
 BSplines have a number of advantagous properties for the use as basis functions.
 Some of these advantages are:

-- They are very versatile.
-They can be adapted to many different problems.
+- They are very versatile and can be adapted to many different problems.
 - The parametrization is very intuitive.
 - They have a finite support, ensuring that each spline overlaps only with a few neighbour splines.
 They can therefore be used in sparse-matrix scenarios.
 - Many integrals can easily be evaluated analytically which makes the calculations quite fast and reasonably accurate.